django/channels/docs/topics/worker.rst

-    We recommend you use it for work that does not need guarantees around being complete (at-most-once delivery), and for work that needs more guarantees, look into a separate dedicated task queue like Celery.
+    We recommend you use it for work that does not need guarantees around being complete (at-most-once delivery), and for work that needs more guarantees, look into a separate dedicated task queue.

 Setting up background tasks works in two parts - sending the events, and then setting up the consumers to receive and process the events.